tenox7/BloKi/README.md

 ## Current status

 - Basic blog engine and admin UI works.
-- You can see working example [here](https://blog.tenox.net/)

-Development progress can be tracked on [dogfood blog](https://blog.tenox.net/)
+- You can see a working example on [dogfood blog](https://blog.tenox.net/)

 ## Running BloKi